Ketziel/peeper/README.md

  ```

 Using the option `peeps`, you can specify the selector for each child object that may be put into the collapsible view.
-Of course, this can be any selector so in the above example you could set `peeps` to `'div'` instead, however you might not want to do this if the children also have children.
+Of course, this can be any selector so in the above example you could set `peeps` to `'div'` instead, however you might not want to do this if the children also contain children.

 #Options to help you do the do